AnnaPaulish/PCSC_ODE_Solver/README.md

 # PCSC_ODE_Solver
-In this repository we provide implementation of the ODE solver for the Project 2: "Ordinary Differential Equations" of the class Programming Concepts in Scientific Computing, MATH-458 <br/>
+In this repository we provide the implementation of the ODE solver for the Project 2: "Ordinary Differential Equations" of the class Programming Concepts in Scientific Computing, MATH-458 <br/>
 _Authors: Leonhard Xaver Driever, Anna Paulish_

-## Table of content
+## Table of contents
 - [the description of the project task](#Introduction)
 - [the code structure](#code_structure)
 - [hierarchy of classes](#classes_hierarchy)